john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 Estate Administrator $11 Million Estate in Orange County Probate Court.
 Closed 63 companies, sold 2 Commercial Properties, 1 Luxury Residential Property, Vechicles including Sprinter Limo, Tricked out Harley and a Duffy Boat.
 Ran Several business with Employees until closed and chased a trademark across  Europe.
 This was an extremely complicated and because I had the best attorney on the planet we closed this estate with integrity.

 On the subject of education I am a continious student.
-I attended 5 universities, several junior colleges, seminars, training events and use trainers and coaches.
+I attended 5 universities, several junior colleges, seminars, training events and use trainers and coaches focusing on business communication.

 Certified: CBT, NLP, Life Coaching, Supervision and Leadership, Employment Law, Employee Complaint Investigation, 10 Hour OSHA Training